Universidad de San Carlos CF

 Universidad de San Carlos Club de Fútbol (/es/) or, more commonly known as, USAC or just Universidad is a Guatemalan professional football club that represents the Universidad de San Carlos de Guatemala.
-They currently compete in the Segunda División, the third tier of Guatemalan football.
+They currently compete in the Liga Segunda División, the third tier of Guatemalan football.

 They are based in Guatemala City, and their home stadium is the Estadio Revolución.
 The team was formed in 1922, and won 6 league championships.